This is part of a series, start here!

-When linking together the two parts for a more general picture, pay spacial attention to the concepts of Ubiquitous Language and Bounded Contexts, since these are the bits that keep the whole thing together.
+When linking together the two parts for a more comprehensive picture, pay spacial attention to the concepts of Ubiquitous Language and Bounded Contexts, since these are the bits that keep the whole thing together.

 Ubiquitous language